xacrimon/atoma/README.md

 A primary goal of this crate so to have a very rusty API and to have clear and simple source code.

+Furthermore as made evident in the testing benchmarks flize is significantly less vulnerable hitting cases of unoptimized behaviour and unacceptable usage of memory.
+In our testing flize is much more consistent in resource usage than crossbeam-epoch.

 This crate is useful if you have resources that require destruction in a concurrent environment and you don't want to pay the price of locking.